ncoop57/tango/README.md

 The `outputs` folder contains all of the intermediate outputs of our code, except for OCR+IR.
 In the `results` folder, you will find all of the raw rankings and metrics for the SIFT and SimCLR model for all combinations of video-based bug reports per app. **NOTE: SIFT is missing the 10k raw ranking and metrics, but will be provided in a future version.** `evaluation_setting` contains a json file that contains all of the duplicate detection tasks we used for evaluating our models, i.e. `setting 2` (See paper for more details). `user_rankings_weighted_all` and `user_results_weighted_all` contain converted version of the raw rankings and metrics for the SIFT and SimCLR model to match `setting 2`. `extracted_text` contains the output of running the OCR model, i.e. the frames of the videos and the text from each frame.
 Lastly, `combined` contains the results of the combined tango approach.

 ## Reproduce Results
-{% include important.html content='All code has only been tested on Ubuntu 20.04.
+> All code has only been tested on Ubuntu 20.04.
 Additionally, there is an issue when attempting to reproduce tango via Docker on MacOS.
-If you are using MacOS, please look at our steps for how to reproduce without Docker.' %}
+If you are using MacOS, please look at our steps for how to reproduce without Docker.

 The prefered method to reproduce our paper's results is to use Docker.
 Please install [Docker](https://docs.docker.com/get-docker/) if you do not already have it install.
 ```bash
 git clone https://github.com/ncoop57/tango.git
 cd tango